GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You touch a creature and attempt to free it from a mind influencing effect or a magical condition it has placed upon itself.
 This functions as a counterspell check against such an effect with a few of exceptions.
 * You have disadvantage on the check unless it was caused by a spell you know.
 * If the caster of that effect can perceive the afflicted creature, it has advantage on its check.
-* You gain a bonus equal to the the tier of the spell.
+* You gain a bonus equal to the tier of the spell.

 **At Higher Tiers**: For each tier beyond minimum, you may have the spell reach out 1 yard to affect a creature or reduce the casting time by 1 action.